-Most platforms allow the creation of a basic chatbot (without AI and integrations) without any programming skills.
+Most platforms allow us to create a basic chatbot (without AI and integrations) without any programming skills.
 They offer one way or another visual assistance for creating a chatbot.
 Combine different boxes, links, pictures, and other elements – it looks easy.
-This way however you can make a basic chatbot, nothing more.
+This way, however, you can make a basic chatbot, nothing more.

 Most platforms offer some type of statistics.
-Usually, it comes down to how many times a link has been clicked, possibly how many men and how many women have visited the bot, how many visitors, in general, there are, maybe also from which country they are.
+Usually, it comes down to how many times a link has been clicked, possibly how many men and how many women have visited the chatbot, how many visitors, in general, there are, and maybe also from which country they are.

-But the number of people who visited the chatbot does not really answer whether they just entered the bot without writing a single message in it.
+But the number of people who visited the chatbot does not really answer whether they just entered the chatbot without writing a single message in it.

-It is much more important to know how many people returned to your bot this month, how much time they spent in it, how many messages they exchanged, what they searched for, and at what time of day… If you really want to know what happens in your chatbot, then you need access to a platform that would provide this type of feedback on customer behavior from your chatbot.
-Such a platform with detailed statistics and the possibility for easy no-code chatbot content management is provided by Umni.
+It is much more important to know how many people returned to your chatbot this month, how much time they spent in it, how many interactions they exchanged with the chatbot (how active they have been), what they searched for, and what time of day… If you really want to know what happens in your chatbot, then you need access to a platform that would provide this type of feedback on customer behavior from your chatbot.
+As we mentioned earlier, Umni provides detailed statistics and the possibility for easy no-code chatbot content management.

 The chatbot is not a list of answered questions in an instant message and is not a repetition of the website.

 The essence of a chatbot is to chat – when people ask questions, to understand them, and to answer them with the right information.
-Many chatbot platforms offer the addition of basic keyword recognition.
-However, the chatbot only catches one keyword in the sentence.
+Many chatbot platforms offer the upgrade of the basic chatbot with basic keyword recognition.
+However, the chatbot only catches one keyword in the sentence among all of them and provides answers according to it, not in accordance with the meaning of the customer question.
 Working with keywords in this way often causes the chatbot to respond incorrectly and appear „dull“.

 Let’s take this example.

-Let’s say the keyword is a park (like a park, for walks).
+Let’s say the keyword is “park” (like a park, for walks).

 In this example, if a person writes Where is the nearest park? the chatbot will respond correctly and provide information about the park.